Who We Are

 The Finance Committee is responsible for reviewing the overall planning of all financial matters at Ohio Valley Voices including investments, capital expenditures, budgets, and appropriations, and makes recommendations to the Board of Trustees with respect thereto.

-Members: Sandra Mills (Chair), Jon Caulfield, Lydia Ritze, and Michael Wolf.
+Members: Lydia Ritze (Chair), Jon Caulfield, and Michael Wolf.

 The Development Committee assists staff in developing a strategic plan for fundraising and marketing for Ohio Valley Voices and updates the Board of Trustees on the progress of the strategic plan.
 It sets fundraising and marketing goals, establishes strategies for successfully raising funds, recruits and assigns volunteers needed in the process, monitors the success of fundraising activities throughout the year, and requests Board assistance as needed.

-Members: V. Ruth Klette (Chair), Maranda Bowen, Dr. Thomas Fischer, Jacqueline Sweeney, Andrew Sweeny, and Jack Wild.
+Members: V. Ruth Klette (Chair), Chris Bolling, Dr. Thomas Fischer, Jacqueline Sweeney, and Jack Wild.

 Working under the direction of the Development Committee, the Marketing Committee provides oversight and guidance for all promotion and marketing strategies with the goal of increasing awareness of Ohio Valley Voices and its mission.

-Members: V. Ruth Klette, Barb Molloy, Maggie Nachtrab, and Anjali Narayanan.
+Members: V. Ruth Klette, Chris Bolling, Barb Molloy, and Anjali Narayanan.

 The Building and Grounds Committee is responsible for determining all maintenance and security needs for the interior and exterior of the school property and coordinating with the Finance Committee to ensure these projects are budgeted.